UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/iteration-01.plan.md

 #### 1.1 Roles & Responsibilities
 - **Epic 1: Registration/Login**: Thomas and Masa
   - Create account database schema to store and protect users' account information
-  - Develop software backend API and frontend UI to handle users' account registrations, authentications and account deletions to ensure secured access to different pages
+  - Develop software backend API and frontend UI to handle users' account registrations and authentications to ensure secured access to different pages

 - **Epic 2: Course Database**: Kevin and Austin
   - Create a course database schema to store all course offerings and course information